Frequently asked questions

 Cheltenham has a lot packed in to a relatively small geographical area so once you are in town, you can walk from one place to another easily.
 The walk from the town centre to the racecourse takes around 30 minutes.

-On line registration opens on 1st December 2017 and closes at midnight on Wednesday 13th June 2018.
+On line registration opens in early October and closes at midnight on the Wednesday before the event.

-Early-bird rates are available until 31st January 2018.
-Thereafter, normal entry fees apply.
+Early-bird rates are available until the end of January, thereafter, normal entry fees apply.

 Registrations are non-refundable and non-transferable.

-Discounted rates are available to UKA Affiliated Club Members until online registration closes on 13th June.
+Discounted rates are available to UKA Affiliated Club Members until online registration closes.

 There are two options for registering a team.